syl20bnr/spacemacs/README.md

     <SPC> t m

-Note that in terminal the regular indicators are used insteaf of the utf-8 ones.
+Note that in terminal the regular indicators are used instead of the utf-8 ones.

-### Formating
+### Formatting

 Vimacs leverage `paredit` in all major modes by using [smartparens][sp] mode.